 - Emissions; and

 - The GS Design and As Built tool replaces a suite of older similar tools that were building type specific, and which are now being phased out ie GS Multi-Dwelling, Office, Education etc.

 GS is a relatively expensive process – lots of documentation to show compliance

-A 4 star Green Star building represents a building in the top 25% of buildings nationally in terms of its sustainable design.
+- A 4 star Green Star building represents a building in the top 25% of buildings nationally in terms of its sustainable design.
 A 5 star Green Star building represents a national best practice building.
 A 6 star Green Star building represents a worlds best practice green building.
 Obtaining a Green Star rating is a voluntary accreditation.
 The process of achieving a Green Star rating is usually integral with the design of a building, and requires a lot of design consideration, time and document substantiation.
 It is not an in-expensive process and would practically mainly only be considered for projects above $3M in value or where the client has a very strong commitment to achieving a very high standard of sustainable design in their building.

-5. NABERS (National Australian Built Environment Rating System) rating
+6. NABERS (National Australian Built Environment Rating System) rating

-- NABERS assessments can be completed on the following building types: offices, homes, hotels, retail, schools, hospitals, and transport.
+- NABERS assessments can be completed on the following building types: : offices (where their area is above 1000m2), hotels, shopping centres, data centres, and multi-unit apartment common areas.
 NABERS ratings range from 1 – Poor performer 2 – Below average performer 3 – Above average performer 4 – Strong performer 5 – Top performer 6 – Best practice.

-6. Building Energy Efficiency Certificate (BEEC)
+7. Building Energy Efficiency Certificate (BEEC)

-Commercial building mandatory disclosure – under the national Commercial Building Disclosure program the owners of all commercial buildings over 1000m2 are required to undertake and disclose the results of a BEEC to prospective tenants or building buyers.
+- Commercial building mandatory disclosure – under the national Commercial Building Disclosure program the owners of all commercial buildings over 1000m2 are required to undertake and disclose the results of a BEEC to prospective tenants or building buyers.